crinklywrappr/rivendell/doc/test.md

 ▶ $true
 ```

 `is-ok` does not exist (yet), but you can get it with this.
 In this example `{ put foo }` is the function we are testing for success.
-We don not care about the return value - only that the function works without error
+We do not care about the return value - only that the function works without error
 ```elvish
 (is-one $ok)[f] { var @_ = (var err = ?({ put foo })); put $err } | put (one)[bool]
 ▶ $true